LearnWeb3DAO/Graph/README.md

   - it takes in the `GameEnded` event and expects `void` to be returned which means nothing gets returned from the function
   - It loads a `Game` object from `Graph's` db which has an ID equal to the `gameId` that is present in the event that Graph detected
-  - If an entity with the given `id` doesnt exist return from the function and dont do anything
+  - If an entity with the given `id` doesn't exist return from the function and dont do anything
   - If it exists, set the winner and the requestId from the event into our Game Object(Note `GameEnded` event has the winner and requestId)
   - Then save this updated Game Object back to the `Graph's DB`
   - For each game there will be a unique `Game` object which will have a unique `gameId`